Eshcon’s EMS – ISO 14001 Environmental Management System

 Each year I calculate the company’s carbon footprint.
 I track emissions in both absolute terms and relative, compared to business activity.

 I arrange for my unavoidable emissions to be offset.
-Indeed, I have offset all emissions arising from the past 9 years.
 I have purchased carbon credits from Climate Care, who support projects around the world that cut global carbon emissions and improve people’s lives.
 One example is Lifestraw Water Filters – Providing Safe Water in Kenya.
 This project provides simple, gravity fed water filters for families in Kenya.
 Not only does it provide safe drinking water to 4 million people, it also cuts carbon emissions by removing the need to boil water in order to make it safe to drink.
 In addition to this, I donate monthly to Ecologi to plant trees to (more than) cover the company’s emissions.

-I have also Pledge to Net Zerosigned the Pledge to Net Zero, joining other companies in the environmental industry in tackling climate change.
-I have set a science-based target to align with a 1.5o scenario, reducing emissions by 63% over a 15-year period and using carbon offsets now to compensate for unavoidable emissions – so my target year is not 2030, 2040 or 2050 (as other companies do), Net Zero is now.
+I have also signed the Pledge to Net Zero, joining other companies in the environmental industry in tackling climate change.
+I have set a science-based target to align with a 1.5o scenario, reducing emissions by 63% over a 15-year period and using carbon offsets now to compensate for unavoidable emissions.

 As you may know I am particularly committed to ISO 14001 – I have used the standard for over 25 years and I actually represent the UK to the International Standards Organisation, leading on Environmental Management System standards.